 Yes, that shiny gold paper with glitter reindeers catches the eye, but it also can’t be recycled, similarly to most wrapping paper.
 It gets torn off, shoved in a rubbish bag, and heads off to landfill – not the best aftermath to a joyous day.
-Why not opt for a reusable gift bag or furoshiki wrapping cloth that the recipient of your present can then use again and again?
+Why not opt for furoshiki wrapping cloth that the recipient of your present can then use again and again?
 Or just use plain brown paper – it’s recyclable and much more chic, anyway!

 A zero waste Christmas starts with the presents.
 This is where most waste happens – and not just because your gifts aren’t sustainable!
 It’s because people get things they don’t want or need.
 So when you make your list, think about what the people you love value and what will mean something to them.
 Opt for plastic-free gifts when you can.
 And if you’re struggling, just ask!
 Even Father Christmas gets lists!

 Endless plastic baubles, lights that soak up electricity, sad lonely Christmas trees piled on the pavements after New Year – is this really what Christmas is about?
 You can have a gorgeous, festive home without all that.
 Start by doing some research into sustainable Christmas trees.
 Real ones are usually better, of course, but ensure it has the Forest Stewardship Council (FSC) seal of approval.
 Make your own decorations from foraged foliage or dried oranges; use beeswax candles rather than lots of electric lights.

 It’s a challenge at the best of times, but holiday season is when the vast majority of food waste happens.
 Now you know this, try to control it.
 Good preparation is key.
 Instead of caving and buying plastic trays and bags of nibbles, make a range of snacks in advance and keep them in the freezer.